 - Non-cumulative preference shares: Instance with non-cumulative preference shares, shareholders are authorized to claim dividends only if the company acquires sufficient returns.
 If the company does not acquire adequate profit in any of the years, the dividend for such year will not be paid to its shareholders, and the benefits of that year’s dividend will be eliminated.
 This kind of shares is termed as a non-cumulative preference share.

 - Participating preference shares: Occasionally, the preference shareholder has accustomed a right to the second dividend; these shares are known as participating preference shares.

 - Non-participating preference shares: In these shares, shareholders don’t have any right of the second dividend or share in the company’s surplus profits.
 They don’t have the right to claim an asset in case of winding up of the company.

 - Convertible preference shares: A alteration benefit may be used as an allure to investors.
 The convertible preference shareholder has a right to convert their preference share into equity shares during a specified period of time.

 - Non-convertible preference shares: The preference share, which cannot be converted into equity shares at any point, are termed as non-convertible shares.

 - Redeemable preference shares: The immunity for the company to redeem may also emphasize the preference shares issue.
-Correspondingly, the preference share, which can be reclaimed after a stated period or at the attention of the company, are termed as redeemable preference share.
+Correspondingly, the preference share, which can be reclaimed after a stated period or at the company’s attention, is termed as redeemable preference share.

-- Irredeemable preference shares: The shares which cannot be reclaimed or redeemed during the life span of the company are known as irredeemable preference share.
+- Irredeemable preference shares: The shares that cannot be reclaimed or redeemed during the company’s life span are known as irredeemable preference share.